Flyers–Rangers rivalry: 2010–present

 The Rangers went on to win all six meetings with the Flyers in the 2011–12 season.
 They steadily led the Atlantic Division and won first place in the Eastern Conference in the final meeting between the two teams during the season.
 In the 2012–13 season, which was shortened due to the lockout, Rangers defeated the Flyers in three out of five regular season meetings.
 The teams split their regular season series 2–2 in 2013–14.
 In the 2014 Eastern Conference first round, the Rangers and Flyers played each other in the first year of the new playoff format.
 Rangers finished second in the Metropolitan and Flyers finished third.
 The Rangers' struggles to take a two-game series lead showed themselves once again against the Flyers.
-They took game one and lost game two at home against Flyers goaltender Ray Emery while their starting goalie Steve Mason was injured.
+They took game one and lost game two at home against Flyers goaltender Ray Emery while their starting goaltender Steve Mason was injured.
 Mason's return came in late in game three when the Rangers had already established a large lead.
 He would start and finish every remaining game in the series.
 He played a very solid game four in Philadelphia and gave his Flyers team a good chance to tie the series at two games apiece, which they did.
 The Rangers took game five at home, while the Flyers Wayne Simmonds scored a hat-trick to help Philadelphia avoid elimination in game six at home.
 But the Rangers outscored the Flyers 2–1 in a decisive game seven to advance to the second round, in which they played the Pittsburgh Penguins, the Flyers' hated rivals.
 They ended up advancing to the Stanley Cup Final that year for the first time in two decades.